White House urges cities to use COVID funds to hire cops, despite police skepticism

 In a move to address those concerns and distance Mr. Biden from the “defund the police” movement embraced by far-left Democrats, the White House convened the meeting to push for more law enforcement hires.

-In addition to Mr. Tracy, others who attended the meeting include Brooklyn Borough President Eric Adams, who recently won the Democratic nomination for New York City mayor, and the mayors of the District and San Jose, California.
+Others who attended the meeting included Brooklyn Borough President Eric Adams, who recently won the Democratic nomination for New York mayor, and the mayors of the District and San Jose, California.

-Police chiefs from Chicago, Memphis and Newark, New Jersey, also joined the president and Attorney General Merrick Garland for the discussion.
+Police chiefs from Chicago; Memphis, Tennessee; and Newark, New Jersey, also joined the president and Attorney General Merrick Garland for the discussion.

 Mr. Biden last month pledged to help beleaguered cities by touting his administration’s crime prevention strategy.
 The plan includes spending more on social programs and cracking down on gun dealers who falsify applications or fail to run background checks.

-The White House on Monday built on that strategy by calling upon local and state officials to use the COVID-19 relief funds to hire more cops.
+The White House on Monday built on that strategy by calling on local and state officials to use coronavirus relief funds to hire more cops.

 In a memo issued to leaders across the country, White House officials detailed how states and municipalities have used the money to boost law enforcement.